University City High School (Philadelphia): Planning

-On April 30, 1966, the US Department of Housing and Urban Development announced it had approved a grant of almost $13 billion to the Redevelopment Authority RDA for the Redevelopment of Urban Societies; the RDA is a law to save residential structures.
+On April 30, 1966, the US Department of Housing and Urban Development announced it had approved a grant of almost $13 billion to the Redevelopment Authority (RDA).
 The University City Science Center submitted development and marketing proposals to the RDA in July 1965, and the City Council held a public hearing on October 14, 1965 to discuss these plans.
 Due to this new development, 250 citizens living in the West Philadelphia area formed a Citizens Committee of University City, Area3.
 They protested against the government taking homes from West Philadelphia to build science centers and other construction that benefitted the universities in the area (University of Pennsylvania and Drexel University).
 As the issue became more and more public, students and faculty members of the universities in the area got involved in protests with the community against the government.
 The key, they said, was collaboration.

 The people in the center wanted to create a high school that reflected new approaches to education.
 ES'70 Cycle I (An Educational System for the Seventies) was created to help change overcrowding, low test scores, and generally improve Philadelphia's high schools.
 Through this system, three new high schools were built, reflecting a traditional comprehensive school challenging the new advances of technology in the 70s.

 The district, community, and universities of West Philadelphia argued to make UCHS a math and science magnet school.
 The most gifted (mostly white students at the time) students were eligible to attend.
 UCHS was created to represent a new approach to learning in urban education, new in the sense that it would utilize the latest education, technology, and community resources to provide a meaningful individual program for each student, regardless of race or economic background.
 It aimed to create a college-based environment before entering college.